-We usually end the day by 5 pm with a summary of the fellowship program, and a chance to talk and ask questions with Dr. Zitelli and Dr. Brodland depending on the site.
+We usually end the day by 5 pm with a summary of the fellowship program, and a chance to talk and ask questions with Dr. Brodland or Dr. Lim depending on the site.

 Bring a set of surgical scrubs to feel more comfortable.
 We will guide you throughout the day and hope to keep you feeling welcome.
 It is a no-stress interview.